 Datalight Reliance Nitro™ is a transactional file system created specifically for embedded devices where power loss may occur, protecting critical system and user data from corruption.
 It ensures rock-solid data reliability while providing the performance needed to create an optimal user experience.

 FlashFX® Tera is a flash memory manager (FTL) that frees developers from the volatility and constraints of a single-source flash memory driver while handling wear leveling, bad block management, and other vulnerabilities of NAND flash memory.
 Versatility allows fast integration with over 300 flash chip part numbers.

-Improve IOPS by 21 times.
-FlashFXe™ is the only eMMC driver for Linux that dramatically reduces write amplification -- a key shortcoming of solid-state storage-- improving performance, increasing endurance and reducing power consumption of your embedded device.
+Improve performance, power-efficiency and endurance.
+FlashFXe™ is the only eMMC driver for Linux that dramatically reduces write amplification -- a key shortcoming of solid-state storage-- improving performance, increasing endurance and reducing power consumption of your embedded device

 ROM-DOS™ was introduced in 1989 as an MS-DOS compatible operating system engineered specifically for embedded developers.
 The most robust DOS available to serve the embedded marketplace, ROM-DOS enables current desktop hardware in legacy implementations.